tienthanh214/googleform-autofill-and-submit/README.md

 This is a simple and lightweight script to automatically fill and submit a Google form.
 It's also include a request body *generator*, you can simply copy and paste a Google form URL, eliminating the need for manual inspection.

+*This document will guide you through the process of creating a Python script to automatically fill and submit a Google form.*
 ## Prerequisites
 - Python 3.x
 - `requests` library (`pip install requests` or `pip install -r requirements.txt`)